-To understand what the rock is, firstly we describe distribution of, and elemental abundances in minerals.
+To understand what the rock is, firstly we describe distribution and elemental abundances in minerals.
 Size of a mineral varies from meter- to nano-scale, and our nominal microbeam technique allows description of elemental distribution down to sub-micron scale.

 Before and even after analysis, we have to see what is going on there.
 The optical microscope can see three-dimensional structure when the sample is prepared in thin section.